albar965/littlenavmap-manual/src/en/USERPOINT.rst

 The CSV data format is aligned to the format already used around the flight simulator community and other applications.

-Each row in the file represents an user defined waypoint.
+Each row in the file represents a user defined waypoint.

 The recommended minimum fields for import are ``Type``, ``Name``, ``Ident``, ``Latitude`` and ``Longitude``.